 Wholly Foreign-Owned Enterprise(WFOE)

-Firstly, WFOE company is very popular.
-Wholly Foreign-Owned Enterprise (WFOE or WOFE) refers to foreign enterprises, corporations, economic organizations or individuals which are 100% owned and capitalized in China by foreign investors.
-WFOE is not included the branches of foreign companies, enterprises, other economic organizations located in China, such as branch offices, representative offices, etc. The unique feature of a WFOE is that involvement of a mainland Chinese investor is not required, unlike most other investment vehicles (most notably, a Sino-foreign joint venture).
+WFOE has not included the branches of foreign companies, enterprises, other economic organizations located in China, such as branch offices, representative offices, etc. Thus, the unique feature of a WFOE is that the involvement of a mainland Chinese investor is not required, unlike most other investment vehicles (most notably, a Sino-foreign joint venture).

-WFOEs are limited-liability corporations or proprietorships organized by foreign nationals and capitalized with foreign funds.
+In other words, WFOE is a limited-liability corporation or proprietorship organized by foreign nationals and capitalized with foreign funds.

 If you want to register a company in Shanghai, please contact our business consultant Cindy:

 Secondly, a Joint venture (JV) is a business entity set up in China, by one or more enterprises, corporations, or economic organizations cooperating with the Chinese shareholder.

 That is to say, JV company is the namely investors from two or more nationalities, characterized by shared ownership, shared returns and risk, and shared governance.
 In accordance with the Company law of China, the contribution of capitals shall be converted to a certain proportion, and the proportion of the foreign investors shall be no less than 25%.